FAIRmat-NFDI/nexus_definitions/manual/source/classes/contributed_definitions/apm-structure.rst

 how software tools in both consortia become better documented and interoperable to use.
 Within this project, we have also added the `CompositionSpace tool that has been developed at the Max-Planck-Institut für Eisenforschung GmbH in Düsseldorf <https://github.com/eisenforschung/CompositionSpace>`_ by A. Saxena et al.

-Specifically, within the IUC09 we refactored the code base behind the publication `A. Saxena et al. <https://dx.doi.org/10.1093/micmic/ozad086>`_ to better document its configuration, here as an example implemented like for  the above-mentioned paraprobe-toolbox using NeXus:

-    :ref:`NXapm_compositionspace_config`, :ref:`NXapm_compositionspace_results`:
-        Configuration and the results respectively of the CompositionSpace tool.